 Elliptical Function Filter (Cauer Transfer Function): Yields the sharpest possible amplitude response for a given number of circuit elements.
 These filters have a Chebyshev response in both the passband and the stopband but a poorer phase response and transient response than any of the other filter functions.

-Envelope Delay: The propagation time delay undergone by the envelope of an amplitude modulated signal as it passes through a filter.
-Envelope delay is proportional to the slope of the curve of phase shift as a function of frequency.
+Envelope Delay (Time Delay): The propogation time delay undergone by the envelope of an amplitude modulated signal as it passes through a filter.
+Envelop delay is proportional to the slope of the curve of phase shift as a function of frequency.

-Filter: A selective network comprised of capacitors, inductors and/or resistors which passes a specific band of frequencies and attenuates the out-of-band frequencies.
+Filter: A selective network comprise of capacitors, inductors and/or resistors which passes a specific band of frequencies and attenuates the out-of-band frequencies.

-Fourier Analysis: The process of analyzing a complex wave by separating it into a plurality of component waves, each of a particular frequency, amplitude and phase displacement.
+Fourier Analysis: The process of analyzing a complex wave by separating it into a plurality of component waves, each of hte particular frequency, amplitude and phase displacement.

-Frequency: is a signal of alternating current (AC) that swings from a high peak to a negative point.
+Frequency: Is a signal of alternating current (AC) that swings from a high peek to a negative point.
 Each swing from crest to trough of the wave is called a cycle.
-Frequency is the number of cycles per second that is measured in Hz (Hertz), where 1 Hz = 1 CPS (Cycles per second).
+Frequency is the number of cycles per second that is measured in Hz (Hertz), where 1 Hz = 1 CPS (Cycles per second.

 Gain: The ratio of power output to the power input of the amplified in dB.

-GHz: Frequency measurement that equals a billion cycles per second.
-For example, 7 GHz = 7 billion cycles per second.
+Gigahertz (GHz): The frequency measurement that equals a billion cycles per second.
+For example: 7 GHz = 7 billion cycles per second.